-The term 'Export Quotas' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Export Quotas' is included in the Trading edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Export quotas represent a specific limit which a nation or block of nations establishes on the quantity of goods which may be legally exported in a given amount of time.
 They are also referred to as export controls.
 The main reason why a nation would set such a quota on its exports centers on optimizing the domestically available supply.
 This aids in controlling prices in the country and helps to ensure they remain lower.
 This practice is undoubtedly good for consumers, but it is not really beneficial for the national producers.
 In some cases it can have dramatic consequences on other countries, international buyers and producers, and multinational corporations.

 Another way to define such export quotas is that they are restrictions on general or specific exports.
 Countries might choose to set exporting controls on nuclear materials or arms for the overall good of the country’s security.
 During a time of famine in the land, the state could impose controls on wheat, corn, or rice in order to stave off shortages of food.